Finschia/ostracon/test/maverick/README.md

 # Maverick

 A byzantine node used to test Ostracon consensus against a plethora of different faulty misbehaviors.
-Designed to easily create new faulty misbehaviors to examine how a Ostracon network reacts to the misbehavior.
+Designed to easily create new faulty misbehaviors to examine how an Ostracon network reacts to the misbehavior.
 Can also be used for fuzzy testing with different network arrangements.

 ## Misbehaviors